 We work hard to ensure that starting school is a happy and exciting time for both the children and their families.
 We try to be flexible and to accommodate individuals’ needs as far as possible.

-In the summer term prior to starting in Reception, parents are invited to a meeting with Mrs Hallett, our Reception teacher, our Headteacher, other school staff, Mrs. Jade Simmons our school nurse and other adults who may be of help to you.
+In the summer term prior to starting in Reception, parents are invited to a meeting with our Reception teacher, our Headteacher, other school staff and other adults who may be of help to you.
 You will learn about the curriculum, day-to-day routines and how to prepare your child for starting school.
 There will be time for you to ask questions and you will be given our “Welcome Pack” which contains a wealth of information that we hope will be of use and interest to you at this important time.
 The children will also be invited to spend a session in school so that they can meet their new teacher, other children and become familiar with their new classroom.